tiagomanunes/mdfindings2reptor/docs/example_finding_2.md

 # IMPACT
 You better not have sensitive data in those directories!

-Note that the script will not be sensitive to case in the headers, so write them as you like them.
+Speaking of sensitivity, note that the script will not be sensitive to case in the headers, so write them as you like them.

 It does expect a perfect match, however, so "Impact:" wouldn't be found due to that trailing colon.

-## Summary
+## SuMmArY
 Uh-oh!
 This is also a summary!
-Remember, header levels don't matter.
+Remember, header levels and case don't matter.
 One of two things will happen now:

 - in normal mode, the script will print a warning and proceed to merge the content of the two "Summary" sections.
 Up to you to fix it either here or in SysReptor.
 - in `--strict` mode, the script will print an error and abort the processing of this file.